stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### UNAL

-So, okay, it's a dirty, great, lovely pit.
+So--okay, it's a dirty great lovely pit!

 #### PILCHARDS

-It's a lovely, dirty pit and if you want to talk to me, *you will descend*, sir.
+It's a lovely, dirty pit and if you want to talk to me you will descend, sir.

 #### UNAL

-Oh, fine, I will.
+Oh, *fine*, I will.
 How do you get down?
 Is there a rope or something?

 #### PILCHARDS

 Just lift up the leaves and dry grass that I've placed over the lid.

-##### [leaves moving]
+##### [trees leaves rustle]

 #### UNAL